SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 - The third section is for waterborne diseases.
 A definitive list of prioritised "waterborne diseases" was not found and the MeSH term has no specific diseases; as a way to improve the query, we have used 11 diseases/pathogens prioritised by the U.S. Centers for Disease Control and Prevention, Waterborne Diseases Prevention Branch (<a id="CDCwaterborne">[Centers for Disease Control and Prevention, 2021](#f13)</a>).
 - The fourth section lists neglected tropical diseases, as mentioned in the target.
 The 20 diseases/disease groups currently prioritised by WHO in their 2021-2030 roadmap are included (p.
 2, <a id="WHONTD">[WHO, 2020a](#f3)</a>).

 A number of these diseases also occur in animals (e.g. Feline/Simian Acquired Immunodeficiency Syndrome, Canine hepatitis, Avian malaria, Bovine tuberculosis).
-We do not attempt to exclude them, as it is considered that work on them can inform human prevention/treatment, or prevent zoonotic transmission.
+We do not attempt to exclude them, as it is considered that work on them can inform human prevention/treatment, or prevent zoonotic transmission. `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.

 ``` Ceylon =